George Orwell's Year 1984.

 Strange though that this track from Turner's Private Dancer album was never played that night in the strip club.
 I guess we left too early.

 There you are folks, three songs that kept me going.
 Listening to songs can trigger the places you visited, the people you met and even the weather you faced.

 What songs trigger your memory?

 *Prince explains what the song means: "When there's blood in the sky, red and blue equals purple which pertains to the end of the world and being with the one you love; letting your faith/god guide you through the purple rain."
 The Same phrase appeared earlier in Top Ten Songs, 'Ventura Highway' (America:1972).

 Videos: will credit soon.

 Ms Rose Chan who was well-known in the 60's period for her performances on the cabaret stage at the amusement parks in Singapore.

 And here's the best song to remember.
-As good friend Tan Soo Khoon explains, it's The Stripper by David Rose and his Orchestra.
-Thank you SK.
+As good friend Tan Soo Khoon explains, it's The Stripper by David Rose and his Orchestra from YouTube [below].
+Thank you Soo Khoon.